Top 10 Enchantment Removals in Magic: The Gathering

 9. Unravel the Æther

-At low price and instant speed, Æther can eliminate any enchantment or artifact.
+At a low price and instant speed, Æther can eliminate any enchantment or artifact.
 But it doesn't destroy them, instead forcing its target's owner to shuffle it into their library.
 Not only does this let Æther handle indestructible permanents, but it also prevents graveyard recoveries, making it especially difficult for foes to salvage their lost tools.

 8. Dromoka's Command